The-Blockchain-Adapter/discord_bot/README.md

+This is a discord bot used to send data and give actions to the blockchain.
+But also to receive data and receive actions to do from the blockchain.
-<h1>How to start the bot:</h1>
+# How to start the bot:

-1. Fork this repo.
+1. Copy this repo.

-3. Add a .env with your discord bot token
+3. Add a .env.development with your discord bot token

 4. Paste theses 2 commands in the shell: